 Jennie Zabinsky is the department’s director of sports nutrition.
 She is responsible for all nutrition and performance related concerns for varsity student-athletes including individual counseling, team talks, body composition analysis using the Bod Pod, recovery nutrition plans, grocery store tours, training table menu planning, travel meal arrangements, managing the Nutrition Oasis and Fueling Station, and supplement education.

-Zabinsky is in her second year as director.
+Zabinsky is in her fourth year as director.
 She worked as the sports nutrition graduate assistant under former director Amy Freel before being hired as director.
 Zabinsky also directs the nutrition and performance committee at Tech.

 Education: Roanoke College, 2005 (B.A., in sociology) while playing basketball for four years; Virginia Tech, 2009 (B.S., in human nutrition, foods and exercise: dietetics option); Virginia Tech, 2010 (dietetic internship); Virginia Tech, 2012 (master of arts in education).

 Of Note: She is a member of the Collegiate and Professional Sports Dietitians Association (CPSDA).

 Family: A native of Centreville, Va., Zabinsky currently lives in Christiansburg.